Proxicromil: Synthesis

+The synthesis of proxicromil from 6-acetyl-7-hydroxy-1,2,3,4-tetrahydronaphthalene through respectively condensation, isomerization, hydrogenation, cyclization, nitration, reduction and diazotation.

 Metabolism

 The pathway of metabolism, by most tested species, is by hydroxylation of the alicyclic ring to yield monohydroxylated metabolites with trace amounts of dihydroxylated product.

 This pathway occurs in rats, hamsters, rabbits, squirrel monkeys, cynomolgus monkeys, baboons and humans, where the metabolites are found in urine and faeces.

 For dogs a different elimination occurs, which is essentially as the unchanged drug.
 The reason for this difference in species, results from the dog having a higher dependence on biliary excretion of the unchanged drug for clearance.
-The value of the plasma clearance for dogs (0.2 ml min-1 kg-1), is 20 fold lower than the value for rats (4.1 ml min-1 kg-1), a species which is capable of metabolism.
+The value of the plasma clearance for dogs (0.2 ml min^{−1} kg^{−1}), is 20 fold lower than the value for rats (4.1 ml min^{−1} kg^{−1}), a species which is capable of metabolism.
 This difference leads to the different clearance route.
 Which becomes saturated after administration of a toxic dose of the drug.

-If the metabolism of proxicromil in a rat is inhibited with SKF-525A, the plasma clearance of proxicromil is lowered (0.6 ml min-1 kg-1), which increases the amount of unchanged drug cleared by biliary excretion.
+If the metabolism of proxicromil in a rat is inhibited with SKF-525A, the plasma clearance of proxicromil is lowered (0.6 ml min^{−1} kg^{−1}), which increases the amount of unchanged drug cleared by biliary excretion.

 After giving nursing rat mothers proxicromil, the drug and its metabolites gets also excrete in the milk of these rats.
 At a maternal dose level of 20 mg/kg, an amount 1-2% was present in the milk.
 From which 63% was proxicromil and 37% the hydroxylated metabolites.

 Efficacy, toxicity and side effects

 Proxicromil is tested through a variety of independent studies for its beneficial effect as an anti-allergen, its efficacy against migraine, asthma and tumor enhancement.
 It shows no effect as a prophylactic against migraine.
 The reported side effects during this study related mainly to transient gastrointestinal troubles and were generally of a mild nature.

-For asthma and exercise-induced bronchospasm, Proxicromil was found to be mildly effective.
+For asthma and exercise-induced bronchospasm, proxicromil was found to be mildly effective.
 But the investigation was discontinued when malignancies occurred in long-term animal studies.

-In preventing in vitro antigen-induced pulmonary anaphylaxis, Proxicromil was found to be twenty times less potent than Cl-922, another anti-allergy compound.
+In preventing in vitro antigen-induced pulmonary anaphylaxis, proxicromil was found to be twenty times less potent than Cl-922, another anti-allergy compound.
 The same result were found in an animal model with rats.

-Treatment with Proxicromil reverses the tumor enhancement in immunosuppressed animals.
+Treatment with proxicromil reverses the tumor enhancement in immunosuppressed animals.

 Proxicromil is a mast-cell stabilizer that prevents degranulation and release of mediators such as histamine from mast cells.
 In normal animals, the drug has no effect.

 Proxicromil is found to be hepatotoxic in dogs but not in rats, which is a result from the different metabolisms.
-This comes through the route of excretion which Proxicromil undergoes and which leads to a high concentrations at the biliary canaliculus and thus its accumulation and a consequent increase in hepatic exposure.
+This comes through the route of excretion which proxicromil undergoes and which leads to a high concentrations at the biliary canaliculus and thus its accumulation and a consequent increase in hepatic exposure.

 Animal studies revealed possible carcinogenic properties.